exclipy/pdata/README.md

 the most innovative and important is the persistent hash map based on the *hash array mapped trie*.

-This project is a port of this structure to Haskell, as Data.HashMap.
+This project is a port of this structure to Haskell, as Data.PHashMap.
 The interface has been kept as consistent as possible with Data.Map.

 [1]: http://clojure.org/